ImProver: Agent-Based Automated Proof Optimization: Conclusion

 In this paper, we introduced \methodname{}, a novel agent-based tool for automated proof optimization in Lean.
 By incorporating CoS, RAG, and other features, \methodname{} significantly outperforms base language models in proof optimization over undergraduate, competition, and research-level problems.

-However, \methodname{} is limited by its high cost and slow runtime, which is exacerbated by its reliance on black-box LLM's.
-We intend to address this inefficiency in future work by applying fine-tuning and RL on a smaller model to match performance at a lower cost.
+\cite{ICLR2025_4864005c}However, \methodname{} is limited by its high cost, which is exacerbated by its reliance on proprietary LLM's.
+In future work, we will apply SFT and RL on a smaller model to match performance locally.

-\methodname{} demonstrates its ability to generate substantially shorter, more readable, and modular proofs while maintaining correctness.
+\methodname{} demonstrates its ability to generate substantially shorter and more declarative proofs while maintaining correctness.
 As such, we believe that \methodname{} sets the stage for further work on proof optimization to advance the study and use of AI in mathematics.